earloc/TeGun/readme.md

-# dotnet-TeGun - The KickAss DevOps utility #
+# dotnet-tegun - The KickAss DevOps utility #

 for creating NuGet-Packages out of ordinary, unpackaged assemblies.